mech/Learning-Notes/Design/Product/InterfaceDesign.md

 # Interface Design

+> Many commercial software applications include user interfaces in which a screen presents a set of controls, but leaves it to the user to deduce the page's purpose and how to use the controls to accomplish that purpose.

+---

 > Instead of defining the face of our content — the stuff that appears in the UI — we should start by defining the how and the why that support that content - [Building Block Design](https://medium.com/ruxers/building-block-design-a-modular-design-strategy-for-uxers-927f63eec90c)

 * [What is Atomic Design?](https://blog.prototypr.io/what-is-atomic-design-b8f0368e580d#.bpbyph6i4)